Matis-Projects/TNetLibrarySystem/README.md

 *   In case of you want use the Id of the script: `TNLSManager.CallNetworkedScript("<Your Void Name>", <The ScriptId destination>, <parameters>);`
 *   In case of you want use the name of the script: `TNLSManager.CallNamedNetworkedScript("<Your Void Name>", "<The ScriptName destination>", <parameters>);`

+### Call method by UI Button with arguments

+* Currently, only the string is supported.
+1. Create your button and select it on Unity.
+2. Add the component `TNLS Custom Button Sender`.
+3. Configuration of the component:
+    1. Insert your `TNLS Manager`.
+    2. Write your Target.
+    3. Write the original script name.
+    4. Write the original Method name.
+4. Add an action on the button and insert the `TNLS Custom Button Sender` component.
+5. Select the event `UdonBehaviour.SendCustomEvent` and write the event `CallTheCustomEvent`.

 ### Receive Parameters

 * Create a object array and set the value with the method `TNLSManager.GetParameters()`.
     * `object[] parameters = TNLSManager.GetParameters();`

 ### Parameters

 *   Limits of the system
     * Parameters can be `null` or a array of `object[]`!
     * You have at maximum 25 parameters!* *Can be modified in the `TNLS Manager` but not recommended*